Atnia Card Game Rules Document

 • Online, locations can stack up on top over each other in a corner of the board or something, and not count towards the main board limit.

-• If a card would enter a full board, the player should be prompted to choose a card on the board to replace (in which case the old card is discarded as the new one enters), or allow the new card to be discarded instead.
+• If a card would enter a full board, the player should be prompted to choose a board slot / card on the board to replace (in which case the old card and any weapons on the board space are discarded as the new card arrives), or allow the new card to be discarded instead.

 • There is not a clear answer for how the exact timing of this should work, and if the board is full whether the new card should enter and then be discarded or simply never enter in the first place.

-• If during dream effect resolution one or more new cards/abilities are put into dream that are not at ∞ speed, resolution stops, and the player not in control of the new top most card/effect becomes the active player.
+• If during horizon effect resolution one or more new cards/abilities are put into horizon that are not at ∞ speed, resolution stops, and the player not in control of the new top most card/effect becomes the active player.

-• If effects would trigger simultaneously, they are put into dream all at once, in order of, from top to bottom:
+• If effects would trigger simultaneously, they are put into horizon all at once, in order of, from top to bottom:

 • Effects from the first player in the round above effects from other players.

-• Top to bottom, triggers from cards in: Dream, Reality (combat zone before the rest), Memory.
+• Top to bottom, triggers from cards in: horizon, battlefield, Memory.

-• Dream, top to bottom: Cards higher in dream to cards lower in dream.
+1. Horizon, top to bottom: Cards higher in horizon to cards lower in the horizon.

-• Reality, top to bottom: Cards on the left side of a players reality zone to cards on the right side of their reality zone (units, then items, then locations).
+2. Battlefield, top to bottom: Cards on the left side of a players battlefield zone to cards on the right side of their battlefield zone (combatting cards are assumed to be to the left of non combatting cards).

-• If multiple effects that require targets to be chosen are put into dream simultaneously, targets must be chosen for the bottom most effect(s) first.
+• If multiple effects that require targets to be chosen are put into the horizon simultaneously, targets must be chosen for the bottom most effect(s) first.

 Formats / modes and ways to play the game